contest-framework/server/documentation/run.md

-# Run the Tertestrial server
+# Running the Tertestrial server

 Start Tertestrial by running `tertestrial` in a terminal.